 - Taekwondo Men & Women

 Recreational Clubs are created and organized by Officer Cadets with the primary intent of providing leadership opportunities for students.
-They also help to develop the social skills of those who choose to get involved and to introduce different leisure and athletic activities to the RMCC community that may not already be offered through the varsity and intramural programme.
-Some of RMCC’s Recreational Clubs include:
+They also help to develop the social skills of those who choose to get involved and to introduce different leisure and athletic activities to the RMC community that may not already be offered through the varsity and intramural programme.
+Some of RMC’s Recreational Clubs include: